Actindo-AG/Documentation/Core1Platform/UsingDocumentation/01_Navigation.md

 ### Search the whole Actindo documentation

 A full text search is available that starts a search over the whole *Actindo* documentation.
 The search result list displays all topics containing the specified character string.
+You can also use this feature to perform a full text search of a module documentation.
+To do this, you can prefix your search term with the module name, for example, "DataHub attribute group".

 #### Prerequisites
 - You have internet access.